The University of Tennessee Graduate School of Medicine, Knoxville

 Disclosures

-Individuals involved with planning, reviewing, and presenting of content for this activity must disclose all financial relationships within the past 24 months with ineligible companies, regardless of the amount.
+Individuals involved with planning, reviewing, and presenting content for this activity must disclose all financial relationships within the past 24 months with ineligible companies, regardless of the amount.
 The ACCME defines ineligible companies as those whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.
 Financial relationships are relevant if the educational content an individual can control is related to the business lines or products of the ineligible company.
 Individuals must disclose regardless of their view of the relevance of the relationship to the education.

 Top